4/25/2025

 Chief Financial Officer

-I want me to take it.
-I can answer that.
-So we at the beginning of the year, when we gave the guidance, we mentioned that we don't give them this is the first year for us to have a full year revenue.
-We don't want to.
-Put a quarterly cadence there, but having said that, I think is more stable and we are on track to achieve our guidance that we provided, which is.
-Twenty twenty five revenue between fifteen to twenty five million based on our existing pipeline of revenue.
-We are very confident that we will achieve that goal.
-If not beyond.
-I think for twenty twenty six, not to provide guidance or anything, but this year is very foundational year, transformational year for us.
-We're laying all the groundwork foundation to significantly grow our revenue in twenty twenty six.
+Yes, you.
+I can answer that so yeah we at the beginning of the year when we gave the guidance we mentioned that we don't given this is the first year for us to have a full year revenue we don't want to. put a quarterly cadence there, but having said that, I think. is more stable and we are on track to achieve our guidance that we provided, which is 2025 revenue between 15 to 25 million based on our existing pipeline of revenue.
+We are very confident that we will achieve that goal, if not beyond.
+I think for 2026, not to provide guidance or anything, but this year is very foundational year, transformational year for us.
+We're laying all the groundwork, the foundation to significantly grow our revenue in 2026.

 speaker